 Brighten up your day with this fresh Summer Veggie Pasta Salad!

-While pasta salads can sometimes be bland, this one has a bold feta dressing that is anything but boring!
+- While pasta salads can sometimes be bland, this one has a bold feta dressing that is anything but boring!

 Ready to make a shopping list for this feta pasta salad?

 - crisp bell peppers: one of each colour is fun

 - broccoli: blanched and shocked (or just cut the florets very small and leave it raw)

 - onions: red or green, or some of each